BaraahAbusara/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-This repository is going to be for problem solving tasks provided by ASAC team - Java Advanced course
+This repository is going to be for problem-solving tasks provided by ASAC team - Java Advanced course

 | Challenge | Subject              | Link                                                                                                                                                                                                                                         |